 Please view our Emotional Support Animal Page to ensure complete understanding of the procedure regarding ESA requests.

-A student requesting an Emotional Support Animal should submit the Emotional Support Animal Documentation Form by June 1 for consideration for Fall Semester or by December 1 for consideration for Spring semester.
+A student requesting an Emotional Support Animal should submit the Emotional Support Animal Documentation Form by June 1 for consideration for Fall Semester or Summer Sessions, or by December 1 for consideration for Spring semester.

 The Emotional Support Animal Documentation Form should be completed by a qualified professional with direct experience working with the student and has been involved in ongoing treatment sufficient to determine that an ESA will substantially relieve one or more symptoms of the student’s condition while living in the residence halls, which are otherwise pet-free.